EVM Trading

 Common issues

+"No default EVM wallet configured" error.
 You have not yet created a custodial EVM wallet on Base, or no wallet is set as primary.
-Go to /studio/wallets, create a custodial EVM wallet, and ensure it is marked as primary.
+Use the authorized Hub wallet flow to create or select a custodial EVM wallet.

 "Insufficient funds" when placing an EVM trade.
 Your custodial Base wallet needs ETH to cover gas and the input token for the swap.
 Fund it by sending ETH and/or USDC to the wallet address shown on the Wallets page.